eco-community/lottery-bot/docs/Tutorial.md

 ### How to replenish sweepstake wallet
-To transfer 10 eco points to the sweepstake wallet we will use this command
+To transfer 10 points to the sweepstake wallet we will use this command
 `!send @SweepstakeBot 10`
-So when we check our wallet via `/sweepstake wallet` we will see that we have 10 eco points available for buying tickets.
+So when we check our wallet via `/sweepstake wallet` we will see that we have 10 points available for buying tickets.

 ### How to buy a ticket